Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/16 Chapter-14 Yester Hill.md

 #### Treasure

 The rocks of the cairn are heavy but can be rolled aside, revealing a [[5.
-Mechanics/Items/Blood Spear (COS).md|") (see appendix C"]] lying amid Kavan's moldy bones.
+Mechanics/Items/Blood Spear (COS).md\|blood spear]] (see appendix C) lying amid Kavan's moldy bones.
 Any creature can wield the spear, but only the character chosen by Kavan to wield it gains a +2 bonus to attack and damage rolls made with this magic weapon.